 Our business operations work to empower economic growth locally and nationally, and contribute to providing socio-economic stability in each region we operate in.
-While our business interests are Canadian with expansion opportunities globally, our primary focus is in Atlantic Canada.

 We seek to make meaningful community investments focusing on local needs that align with our business activities.
 We are committed to being good corporate citizens and community partners in supporting sustainable communities in the communities we operate in.

 Our commitment to high ethical standards can be found in our Code of Business Conduct and Ethics (“Code of Conduct”).

 Our Code of Conduct is based on our values and clarifies the principles and expectations for how we work.
 This applies to all employees, members of the board and contractors.
 We expect our contractors and their employees to perform consistently with our Code of Conduct, and we have made it clear that we will take the appropriate actions where and when we believe that they have not met our Code of Conduct or their contractual obligations.

 Each year, our employees and our board members certify that they understand the Code of Conduct, have abided by their responsibilities and reported any breaches of which they were aware.

 As found in our Whistle Blower policy, we encourage our employees, contractors and third parties to speak up whenever they see something that they feel is potentially unsafe, unethical or harmful.